 Zen Studio is compatible with Windows 7, 8 and 10.
 However it can also work with macOS (Sierra 10.12 and above) which can easily run Windows 10 in a dual-boot configuration using tools such as Boot Camp and Parallels Desktop.
 If you don't own Windows, you can download a trial copy of Windows 10 here (click on the 'Download Tool Now' button and use the Media Creation Tool).

-🔎 For a detailed guide on how to install Windows 10 on a Mac👉 visit this page in our Community
+🔎 For a detailed guide on how to install Windows 10 on a Mac👉 visit this page

 Windows 7 requires a driver fix.
 The file can be found on the Cronus Downloads Page.